kalexandriabond/kalexandriabond.github.io/_pages/about.md

  -->

 Welcome!
-I'm Alexandria, a computational cognitive neuroscientist in the Psychiatry department at Yale.
+I'm Alexandria, a computational cognitive neuroscientist in the Psychiatry Department at Yale.
 I work with [Al Powers](https://medicine.yale.edu/lab/powers/).
 I'm interested in developing precision psychiatry methods to improve the quality of life for neurodiverse people.

 Over the 9 years I've been lucky enough to study the brain, I've used a mix of empirical methods (neuroimaging, reach kinematics, eye-tracking), computational modeling (neural networks, drift diffusion modeling, Bayesian agents) and applied machine learning (neural decoding) to study the mechanisms of naturalistic learning and decision-making in biological agents.